 Along with continuous training and meetings, focus on the right incentives.
 Reward behaviors that support transformation culture, like:

-- Promoting common purpose aligning with the organization’s vision.
+- Promoting a common purpose aligning with the organization’s vision.

 - Pushing decisions down the entire chain of command.